aditdamodaran/portfolio/src/pages/about/index.md

 ---
 Heya!
 I’m Adit (“uh-dit”).
 I’m a software engineer, photographer, writer, and avid roadtripper.

+I am currently an **economist** at [Hopper](https://www.hopper.com/), an online travel app that helps you get the best deals on your next trip.
+As an Economist, I work with various types of travel data (Airline, Hotel, and Rental Car).
+I use my background in economics and data science to uncover interesting trends and insights about where people are headed and how they can save the most on their way there.

+Prior to my current role, I worked as a **software engineering intern** at [Digitas](https://www.digitas.com/en-us) for the Intel account.
+I was also an undergraduate **VC intern** with [Chicago Ventures](http://chicagoventures.com/), and a **marketing intern** alongside the amazing team at the [Polsky Center for Entrepreneurship and Innovation](https://polsky.uchicago.edu/).

 I graduated from the University of Chicago in Dec.
 2019 with a BA in Economics and a specialization in Data Science.
 I'm working on my Master’s in Computer Science at the Georgia Institute of Technology.

-I most recently worked as an **economist** at [Hopper](https://www.hopper.com/).
-During my brief time at Hopper, I developed a report on how Covid-19 would affect U.S. & Canadian flight operations and airfare, and created data visualizations to help the communications team understand the scope of cancellations across major U.S. airports and carriers.

-Prior to that, I worked as a **software engineering intern** at [Digitas](https://www.digitas.com/en-us) for the Intel account.
-I was also an undergraduate **VC intern** with [Chicago Ventures](http://chicagoventures.com/), and a **marketing intern** alongside the amazing team at the [Polsky Center for Entrepreneurship and Innovation](https://polsky.uchicago.edu/).

 On campus at UChicago, **I led** [Midway Ventures](http://www.midwayvc.com/), a student-run startup consulting group that teaches undergraduates about venture capital financing.
 I built the Midway website myself during the summer of 2018.